mike-yuhang-wu/mike-yuhang-wu.github.io/essays/software-engineering.md

 ## What is software engineering?

-If you split the phrase "software engineering" and look each up in a dictionary, then the definition for "software" is a program used by computer and "engineering" is a science and technology involving designing, building, and using engines, machines, and structures.
-Combining the two definitions, software engineering is a science involving designing, building, and using programs used by computers.
+If we split the phrase software engineering and look up each word in a dictionary, software is defined as a program used by a computer, and engineering is the science and technology involved in designing, building, and using engines, machines, and structures.
+By combining these two definitions, software engineering can be understood as a science that involves designing, building, and using computer programs.

-This is exactly what I thought is software engineering, and in fact, that is exactly what is software engineering.
-Examples of software engineering includes designing and setting up a website, designing and create an application for a phone, designing and implement an executable on a computer, etc.
+This definition closely matches my original understanding of software engineering, and in fact, it accurately describes the field.
+Examples of software engineering include designing and setting up a website, designing and creating an application for a phone, and designing and implementing an executable program on a computer.

 ## My software engineering class

-My first software engineering class is referred as ICS 314 by my college.
-There are many fundamental concepts of software engineering that I learned in this class:
+My first software engineering class is referred to as ICS 314 by my college.
+In this class, I learned many fundamental concepts related to software engineering:

 * Open source software development
 * Configuration management